slipchenko/CHM673/README.md

 In order to run jupyter notebooks with Psi4 environment on Scholar, copy and run "global-install-students.sh" script in Scholar (you need to do it once).
 After that, run Jupyter Hub from https://www.rcac.purdue.edu/compute/scholar/ and select "Python (My chm673 kernel)" (not 'Python: [conda env: chm673]').

 ## Labs
-Lab1 is provided in two formats - the original format in a plain accented English (Lab1_original.docx) and the version converted into jupyter notebook (Lab1_basics.ipynb).
+Lab1 is provided in two formats - the original format with instructions in a plain accented English (Lab1_original.docx) and the version converted into jupyter notebook (Lab1_basics.ipynb).
 We recommend you to try the latter one.

 In case you want to run calculations without using PSI4 and jupyter, the recommended software is Q-Chem in combination with its GUI iQmol.

 Q-Chem: https://www.q-chem.com/

 iQmol: http://iqmol.org/

+iQmol should be installed to your favorite laptop/desktop.
+Then simple/fast calculations can be run without any additional setup on an external Q-Chem server (called "QChem") - but no worries - all job files will return to your local machine.
+Instructions on how to interface iQmol to Scholar will be provided later.